The Boy Who Knew Too Much (2009)

 This ordinary mind is broken / you did it and you don’t even know / you’re leaving me with words unspoken / you better get back ’cause I’m ready for / more than this whatever it is / baby, I hate days like this

 Another exceptionally strong song on the album with its playful melody and dark, metaphorical story is Toy Boy.
 I find Toy Boy one of the most serious songs Mika has written.
-The lyrics are like a dark fairytale about toys yet it’s impossible not to pick up the thought of the disapproving environment and the feeling of not being accepted and it hurts my heart to think about that.
+The lyrics are like a dark fairytale about toys yet it’s impossible not to pick up the thought of a disapproving environment and feeling of not being accepted and it hurts my heart to think about that.
 A heartbreaking, very serious topic.